jmjatlanta/bitshares-core-wiki/Memory-Reduction-for-Nodes.md

 The BitShares blockchain is big and Graphene technology stores all the data into RAM at chain replay.
+Currently(2017-09-04) a full node requires 40GB of RAM.
 Most of the time a full node with everything loaded is not needed and expensive due to the amount of memory the machine need to have available.
 RAM usage can be reduced significantly by using `witness_node` executable options.

 Here are the 4 new options you can use to reduce RAM: